What forms of payment do dining facilities accept?

 I want to treat a friend to a meal.
 Can any part of my meal plan pay for this?

-Board meals can be used to purchase meals for guests if you are on a semester meal plan.
-Board meals on the weekly meal plan are not transferable.
-You can also use Obie Dollars, Student Charge, Credit/Debit cards, or the Flex Points that come with certain meal plans.
+Board meals are not transferable.
+You can use Obie Dollars, Student Charge, Credit/Debit cards, or the Flex Points that come with certain meal plans.

 How do Meal Plans work?